-Between 1981 and 1982 Noranda Inc. apparently completed four holes of unknown length in the central part of the Newman-Madsen claims.
-Their location, orientation and assay results are unavailable.
+Between 1981 and 1982 Noranda Inc. completed four holes of unknown length in the central part of the Newman-Madsen claims.
+The location, orientation and results of the drilling are unavailable.
 No further exploration on the property was reported until 2002, when the property was acquired by Wolfden Resources Corporation ("Wolfden").